KnpLabs/KnpMenu/doc/04-Iterators.md

 ```

 Changing the second argument to `\RecursiveIteratorIterator::CHILD_FIRST`
-allows to visit children before their parent and will produce the following
+allows you to visit children before their parent and will produce the following
 order:

 ```